 Or I could decide to go for a run at 11AM or swim laps if the sun was shining in the early afternoon.

-I was able to structure my time in a way that heavily benefited myself.
+I was able to structure my time in a way that heavily benefited me and my goals.

 In turn, the company benefited as well due to my increase in happiness, efficiency, and ownership of my schedule.
 Plus, during my downtime, my time was free to use however I wished.
 I could unload the dishwasher, swim those laps that I just mentioned, or work on a side project.